Types of Financial Aid

 Financial Aid Terms Explained

-Award Letter: A letter from Duquesne that lists all eligible academic and need-based financial aid offered to a student.
+Award Letter: A letter from Duquesne that lists all eligible academic, need-based and other non-need based financial aid offered to a student.

-Catholic High School Student Scholarship: This is a refund of a percentage of basic tuition costs for high school graduates from participating Duquesne or Catholic-affiliated institutions.
+Catholic High School Student Scholarship: This is a discount for a percentage of basic tuition costs for high school graduates from participating Duquesne or Catholic-affiliated institutions.

-Entrance and Exit Interviews: Student loan recipients must complete entrance and exit interviews once each at the beginning and end of their college career.
-These online interviews consist of a series of questions and answers that explain the responsibilities and consequences of loan repayment and default.
-Failure to complete these requirements can result in a hold on loan disbursements and/or student records.
+Entrance and Exit Counseling: Student loan recipients must complete entrance and exit counseling at the beginning and end of their college career.
+The online process consists of a series of questions and answers that explain the responsibilities and consequences of loan repayment and default.
+Failure to complete these requirements can result in a hold on loan disbursements and student records.